CityOfNewYork/patterns-cli/readme.md

 $ {{ ENVIRONMENT_VARIABLE }}={{ value }} npx pttrn {{ command }} {{ flag }}
 ```

-Every command is configured with one or a series of JavaScript files inside the [./config](config/) directory.
-The CLI will check to see if there is a custom configuration file in the local **./config** directory of the project first.
-If it doesn't exist it will use the [default configuration file in the CLI package](config/).
-Project configurations can be used to pass in additional and custom options to each package that the CLI uses.
-Below the packages used and default configurations are described in more detail.

 - [`default`](#default)
 - [`styles`](#styles)
 - [`tokens`](#tokens)